 “What causes water heaters to explode in La Vergne, TN?”
 One answer is that your heater’s T&P valve malfunctions, and things get too much for the tank to contain.

 Some folks have hard water entering their homes in La Vergne, TN.
-If you have extra minerals in your water and don’t install a water softener, sediment builds in your water heater and causes several issues, such as:
+If you have extra minerals in your water and haven’t had a water softener system installed, sediment builds in your water heater and causes several issues, such as:

 Sediment buildup might also cause a spike in water heater pressure buildup.
 This could cause the tank to explode.